BY MARIA WIRTH

 Want to read more in Hindi?
 Checkout: वनटांगिया समुदाय के लिए योगी आदित्यनाथ राम की भूमिका में, पर क्यों ?

 Indeed the Rishis claim, you can know that you are not a small person in a big world, but that you are one with Brahman.
-And they give many tips how to go about discovering the truth.
+And they give many tips how to go about discovering the truth of life.

 And here we have the meaning of life: discover who you really are.
 You are not what you think you are, but you are one with all.
 When you discover it, you won’t run any longer after happiness in the world.
 You have discovered the ocean of bliss within you.